 Patient safety culture

 Stratis Health recruits and works with rural hospitals and CAHs to assess and improve patient safety culture—an organization’s overall commitment to health and safety management.
 We support the hospitals in conducting the Agency for Healthcare Research and Quality patient safety culture survey, analyzing and understanding the results, and making changes to systems, processes, and their organizational cultures to improve patient safety.

 Rural emergency department transfer communication project

-Data indicating how well a rural hospital serves this important stabilize-and-transfer, care transition role is not currently widely available.
-This pilot project will provide and support rural hospitals to be trained to collect information on emergency department transfer communication, and use the data to improve quality of care, safety, and outcomes for patients transferred from their emergency departments.
+Stabilizing then appropriately transferring patients to the next setting of care is a key function of emergency departments in small rural hospitals.
+This pilot project trained rural hospitals to collect information on emergency department transfer communication, and use the data to improve quality of care, safety, and outcomes for patients transferred from their emergency departments.
 CAHs across the country use our EDTC tools and resources to support implementation of the EDTC measure as part of MBQIP.

-This work seeks to further implement the Emergency Department Transfer Communication Measures.
-These measures, endorsed by National Quality Forum in 2007, were developed and tested under a CMS special study completed in 2005 by Stratis Health and the University of Minnesota Rural Health Research Center, which have been used on a small scale in a few states over the past several years.
-The National Quality Forum endorsed these measures in 2007.
+This work further implemented the Emergency Department Transfer Communication Measures.
+These measures, endorsed by National Quality Forum in 2007, were developed and tested under a CMS special study completed in 2005 by Stratis Health and the University of Minnesota Rural Health Research Center.
 More >